yt-project/unyt/docs/usage.rst

 Powers, Logarithms, Exponentials, and Trigonometric Functions
 -------------------------------------------------------------

-The :mod:`unyt` library represents powers using standard python syntax.
+The :mod:`unyt` library represents powers using standard Python syntax.
 This means you must use ``**`` and not ``^``, even when writing a unit as a string:

   >>> from unyt import kg, m